 My current research examines the rise of NGOs in the People's Republic of China.
-NGOs are a new phenomenon in China -- they barely existed at all 20 years ago, but now there are millions.
-You can read a little bit about this research in an article I wrote for the Colgate Scene
+NGOs are a new phenomenon in China -- they barely existed at all 30 years ago, but now there are millions.
+You can learn a little bit about this research by checking out my 2017 paper for the China Policy Institute

 Download a copy of my CV